drocks1234/EgiArcade/README.md

 # EgiArcarde 🚀

-Prepare for an exciting gaming experience with version 2.7.0 of EgiArcarde!
-This update introduces new features, performance improvements, and a fresh design to our suite of games.
-Enjoy the classic Snake game, the addictive Money Tycoon, and express your creativity with the enhanced Painting Game, now optimized for both desktop and mobile devices!

 ## 👩‍💻 Authors

 These games were masterfully updated by [egiday](https://github.com/egiday) using HTML, CSS, and JavaScript.
-Feel free to use the code as a foundation for your own projects, and join the excitement of EgiArcarde v2.7.0
+Feel free to use the code as a foundation for your own projects, and join the excitement of EgiArcarde

 ## ℹ️ Info